-- (C) the total quantity of UV/EB/LED (non-solvent based and nonwaterborne) inks, coatings, and adhesives, fountain solutions (excluding water) and associated VOC containing solvents (including clean-up) is six (6) gallons per day or less, or 132 gallons per calendar month or less; or - (D) the total quantity of inks, coatings and adhesives not specified in (B) or (C) above, fountain solutions (excluding water) and associated VOC containing solvents (including clean-up) used is two (2) gallons per day or less or 44 gallons per calendar month or less; or - (E) all inks, coatings and adhesives, fountain solutions, and associated VOC containing solvents (excluding cleanup solvents) contain fifty (50) grams or less of VOC per liter of material and all cleanup solvents contain twenty five (25) grams or less of VOC per liter of material, and the total quantity of VOC emissions do not exceed one ton per calendar year, and provided that either: - (i) a filing pursuant to Rule 222 is submitted to the Executive Officer; or - (ii) within 60 days after start-up for new, relocated, or modified facilities, or by March 1, 2018 for facilities existing as of May 5, 2017, a low-VOC verification is submitted to the Executive Officer, in a format approved by the Executive Officer, to demonstrate compliance with material and cleanup solvent VOC concentration limits and the annual VOC emission limit.
+- Materials cured using ultraviolet-electron beam (UV/EB) or ultraviolet/light emitted diode (UV/LED) processes where the materials contain twenty-five (25) grams of VOC per liter of material and cleanup solvents containing twenty-five (25) grams of VOC per liter or less are exclusively used, and where the total quantity of VOC emissions do not exceed one ton per calendar year. the total quantity of UV or electron beam type (non solvent based and non waterborne) inks, coatings, and adhesives, fountain solutions (excluding water) and associated VOC containing solvents (including clean up) is six (6) gallons per day or less, or 132 gallons per calendar month or less; or - (D) the total quantity of inks, coatings and adhesives not specified in (B) or (C) above, fountain solutions (excluding water) and associated VOC containing solvents (including clean-up) used is two (2) gallons per day or less or 44 gallons per calendar month or less; or - (E) all inks, coatings and adhesives, fountain solutions, and associated VOC containing solvents (excluding cleanup solvents) contain fifty (50) grams or less of VOC per liter of material and all cleanup solvents contain twenty five (25) grams or less of VOC per liter of material, and the total quantity of VOC emissions do not exceed one ton per calendar year, and provided a filing pursuant to Rule 222 is submitted to the Executive Officer.

-If combination of the inks, coatings, and adhesives identified in (B), (C) and/or (D) are used in any equipment, this exemption is only applicable if the operations meet the criteria specified in (A) or (E), or the total usage of inks, coatings, adhesives, fountain solutions (excluding water) and associated VOC containing solvents (including cleanup) meets the most stringent applicable limit in (B) (C) or (D).
+If combination of the inks, coatings, and adhesives identified in (B), (C), and/or (D) are used in any equipment, this exemption is only applicable if the operations meet the criteria specified in (A), (C) or (E), or the total usage of inks, coatings, adhesives, fountain solutions (excluding water) and associated VOC containing solvents (including cleanup) meets the most stringent applicable usage-limit in (B), (C) or (D).
 For exemptions based on usage, solvent based UV and waterborne UV materials are subject to the usage limits in (D).
 VOC emissions shall be determined using test methods approved by the District, CARB and U.S. EPA.
 In the absence of approved test methods, the applicant can submit VOC calculation procedures acceptable to the District.